 This involves the most crafting skill and equipment, but they just look so cool.

-And I like the idea of having these coasters scattered around the house, out where you can see your photos all the time.
+And I like the idea of having these coasters scattered around the house, out where you can see your family vacation photos all the time.

 They’re also great conversation starters when guests come over.